open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 coordinated way.
 Future versions of these conventions might recommend [context propagation according to certain industry standards](#standards-for-context-propagation).

 > A producer SHOULD attach a creation context to each message.
 The creation context
-> SHOULD be attached in a way so that it is not changed by intermediaries.
+> SHOULD be attached in a way so that it is not possible to be changed by intermediaries.

 ### Trace structure